GenesisFR/HowToBecomeGoodAtShooters/README.md

 - not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration provided that the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
 - when you're standing or on the move, aiming with your weapon before double tapping it will make it easier to line up your shot
 - you can proc In Sync by shooting it at a distance further than 100m (like the sky)

 ##### Burn
-- targets won't burn immediately on impact so you should wait one second before detonating it when using Eclipse
+- your target won't burn immediately on impact so you should wait one second before detonating it (in case it kills them) when using Eclipse

 ##### EMP
 - its damage on robotics is only increased by skill damage

 ##### Explosive
 - damage affected by DTA

 #### Trap
 - cooldown starts as soon as deploying them
 - the number of traps can't decrease from losing skill tiers after deploying it
+- they have a longer duration than cooldown
+- can't be disrupted

 ##### Shock
 - deploys in a roughly circular area
 - good to hold choke points
 - very efficient against drones
 - you can shock yourself if nearby when an enemy triggers it

 ##### Healing
 - deploys in a rough arc/line shape

 ##### Shrapnel
 - deploys in a roughly circular area